Monopoles and Landau-Ginzburg Models III: A Gluing Theorem: Introduction

-One motivation of this project is to provide an alternative definition of $\KHM$ so that the (3+1) TQFT property will follow easily.
-This goal will be accomplished in this paper: for any knot $K$ inside a closed 3-manifold $Z$, we will verify that the monopole Floer homology of the link complement $Z\setminus N(K\cup m)$ is isomorphic to $\KHM(Z,K)$, where $m\subset Z\setminus K$ is a meridian.
+One motivation of this project is to give an alternative definition of $\KHM_*$ so that a (3+1) TQFT property can be verified easily.
+This goal is accomplished in this paper: for any knot $K$ inside a closed 3-manifold $Z$, we prove that for a suitable choice of $\omega$ the monopole Floer homology of the link complement $Z\setminus N(K\cup m)$ is isomorphic to $\KHM_*(Z,K)$, where $m\subset Z\setminus K$ is a meridian.
 This confirms a longstanding speculation \cite{M16} that the knot Floer homology is related to the monopole equations on $\R_t$ times the link complement $Z\setminus N(K\cup m)$.

-Most topological implications of this paper follow immediately from a gluing theorem that computes the monopole Floer homology when two such 3-manifolds $(Y_1,\omega_1)$ and $(Y_2,\omega_2)$ are glued suitably along their common boundary; see Theorem \ref{T2.5}.
-The gluing map
+Most topological implications of this paper follow immediately from a gluing theorem that computes the monopole Floer homology when two such 3-manifolds $(Y_1,\omega_1)$ and $(Y_2,\omega_2)$ are glued suitably along their common boundary; see Theorem \ref{T2.5} for the precise statement.
+Under the assumption \ref{star}, the gluing map

-is in fact an isomorphism and is functorial when considering both 3-manifold and 4-manifold cobordisms.
-As a result, the (3+1) TQFT structure can be upgraded into a (2+1+1) TQFT: we can construct the monopole Floer 2-functor
+is in fact an isomorphism and is functorial when considering both 3-manifold and 4-manifold cobordisms, where $\circ_h$ denotes horizontal composition and $Y_1\circ_h Y_2$ is the 3-manifold obtained after gluing.
+In fact, the (3+1) TQFT can be upgraded into a (2+1+1) TQFT: there is a monopole Floer 2-functor

 from a suitable cobordism bi-category $\AT$ to the strict 2-category $\AR$ of finitely generated $\NR$-modules.
-In this paper, we will always work with the mod 2 Novikov ring $\NR$ to avoid orientation issues.
+In this paper, we will always work with the mod 2 Novikov ring $\NR$ to avoid any orientation issues.

-With that said, the Gluing Theorem \ref{T2.5} follows immediately from the proof of Floer's excision theorem \cite{BD95,KS}, and the construction is not considered to be original.
-However, this is not a bad sign: the monopole Floer homology of $(Y,\omega)$ is expected to have intimate relations with the existing theory for closed 3-manifolds and for balanced sutured manifolds.
-This paper is providing the first a few results towards this direction.
+With that being said, the gluing map \eqref{E1.1} is constructed simply using Floer's excision argument \cite{BD95,KS}, and the technique involved in the proof of the Gluing Theorem \ref{T2.5} is pretty standard.
+This is not a bad sign: the monopole Floer homology of $(Y,\omega)$ is expected to have intimate relations with the existing theory for closed 3-manifolds and for balanced sutured manifolds.
+This paper is providing the first few results towards this direction.